Cloud-Drift/clouddrift/docs/usage.rst

    coords["lat"] = ds.lat.data[idx_finite]
    coords["ids"] = np.repeat(unique_id, rowsize)

-Once performed, we can include extra metadata, such as the size of each trajectory (`rowsize`), and create the ragged arrays archive.
+Once this is done, we can include extra metadata, such as the size of each trajectory (`rowsize`), and create the ragged arrays archive.

 .. code-block:: python

    # metadata
    metadata = {}
    metadata["rowsize"] = rowsize
    metadata["ID"] = unique_id